aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 # Karpenter Controller Authorization

-This section sets the permissions that the Karpenter Controller has to create and manage EC2 and other AWS resources.
+This section sets the permissions that the Karpenter Controller will have to create and manage EC2 and other AWS resources.
-In particular, the section creates a service account (karpenter) that is combined with the KarpenterControllerPolicy.
+When used in the Getting Started guide, `eksctl` uses these permissions to create a service account (karpenter) that is combined with the KarpenterControllerPolicy.
-The permissions here go beyond the permissions assigned to Karpenter nodes in the previous section.

 The resources defined in this section are associated with: